 Gallery Exhibition Schedule

-Please note as per current COVID-19 guidelines a limited number of visitors will be allowed to enter the exhibition at one time.
-Click here for more details.
+Note: Current COVID-19 guidelines limits the number of visitors permitted to enter the exhibition at one time.
+For more details, review the reopening procedures.